MANSIBAGOHIL/java-movie-ticket-booking-system/README.md

 Java Swing desktop application for browsing cinemas, movies, and showtimes, selecting available seats, and confirming ticket bookings.

-A Java desktop application for browsing cinemas, movies, and showtimes, selecting available seats, entering customer details, and confirming a movie-ticket booking.
-The project was developed as an Object-Oriented Programming course project using Java Swing and AWT.

 ## Technologies

 - Java